TedHusted/awake/awake.md/awake.md

 ***

+[Infra, Infra, Infra]

+***

 Six Rangers exit the fallen craft wearing full battle armor.

-The armored exoskeleton encases a ranger head to toe.
+The armored exoskeleton encases a Ranger head to toe.
 The helmet is equipped with infrared head lamps and curves around below the eyes to provide air flow.
 Inside the helmet is a heads-up display that scrolls details about the current surroundings.

 A circular shield can extend from the left arm that can withstand sustained fire from high-caliber projectile weapons.
 At the hip is magnetic holster clutching an energy weapon.
 Thrusters in the feet slow descent speed when jumping from an air ship.